1337jazz/microtraining-git/README.md

 ## See all changes since the last commit

-To see everything that's changed since your last commit, r**regardless of whether it's staged or unstaged**, run `git diff HEAD`.
+To see everything that's changed since your last commit, **regardless of whether it's staged or unstaged**, run `git diff HEAD`.

 Note that `HEAD` must be capitalised.